Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 Solutions:

 • Buy some warm clothes for them.
-There are many cute sweaters and shirts you can choose from that will keep your crying Chihuahua warm.
+There are many cute sweaters and shirts you can choose from in our Chihuahua clothing guide that will keep your crying Chihuahua warm.

 • Make sure they always have blankets available.
 Our Chihuahua, Leo, loves taking naps burrowed in his blanket where he gets cozy and warm.